In this tutorial we will create CRUD app but this time with the help of ContextAPi or useContext, useReducer.

 - The

-component is defined as a functional component. - The entire application is wrapped in
+Appcomponent is defined as a functional component. - The entire application is wrapped in

-is used to enable routing within the app.- Inside the
+EmployeeProviderto provide context for managing employee data across the app.
+Routeris used to enable routing within the app.- Inside the

-component for the navigation bar.- A
+Router, the structure includes:Navbarcomponent for the navigation bar.- A

-that contains the routing logic usingRoutes
+divwith a class namecontentthat contains the routing logic usingRoutesandRoute.

 Routes Configuration: